-Bosnia: Construction deadline for HPP Ulog extended27.
-June 2016. / SEE Energy News
+Bosnia: Construction deadline for HPP Ulog extended, SEE Energy News

 Continuation of the construction of hydropower plant Ulog on Neretva river is still on hold due to unstable soil and frequent landslides.
 Due to these reasons the construction was halted nearly three years ago and now the construction deadline has been moved to 2020.